 The American Banjo Camp takes place on the first weekend after Labor Day each year at a spectacularly scenic converted fort on the Puget Sound..
 ABC is a camp for adults of all ages (students under 18 may attend if accompanied by a parent).
 There you can study old-time or bluegrass banjo with world-class instructors.
-Or you can study bluegrass or old-time guitar, or old-time fiddle or stand-up bass.
+Or you can study bluegrass or old-time guitar, or old-time fiddle, stand-up bass, or mandolin..
 The full schedule is packed with hands-on classes and demonstrations as well as a faculty concert and dozens of jamming opportunities.

 AMERICAN BANJO CAMP 2014 TEACHERS

 Photos and some biographic information will be found on the ABC bios page.

 |"The ability to play the banjo soon places one in a position to pick and choose among scores of social invitations.
 Everywhere, the banjoist is assured of a hearty welcome." -1927 Gibson catalogue|